Jin-Yanhong/Markdown/TypeScript Learning.md

 -   第一种

     -   ```typescript
-        let someValue: unknown = "this is a string";
+        let someValue: unknown = 'this is a string';
         let strLength: number = (someValue as string).length;
         ```

 -   第二种

     -   ```typescript
-        let someValue: unknown = "this is a string";
+        let someValue: unknown = 'this is a string';
         let strLength: number = (<string>someValue).length;
         ```